Allison family: History

-George saw Alice, Mildred, and Trevor safely into Boat 11, which left the ship at around 1:45 am, nearly an hour after Boat 6 had.
+George saw Alice, Mildred and Trevor safely into Boat 11, which left the ship at around 1:45 am, nearly an hour after Boat 6 had.
 Sarah had gone up on deck early to investigate the commotion and was hurriedly placed into a boat by a steward who promised to inform the Allisons of her whereabouts.
 Varying stories claim that Alice panicked and grabbed Trevor, without informing Bess that she was leaving, and that Bess refused to leave the ship without him, though it is possible that the entire group went up on deck together, and that Alice and Trevor were simply lost in the crowd.

-Hudson, Bess, Loraine, and George were lost in the sinking.
-Whether or not George found the Allisons and informed them that Trevor was safely off the ship is unknown, but if he did, it is likely the information came too late for any of them to leave the ship.
+Hudson, Bess, Loraine, and George perished in the sinking.
+Whether or not George found the Allisons and informed them that Trevor was safely off the ship is unknown; if he did, it is likely the information came too late for any of them to leave the ship.
 Bess was one of only four first-class women (including Ida Straus, Edith Corse Evans, and Ann Elizabeth Isham) who perished, while Loraine was the only child of first and second class to do so.
 Hudson's body was the 135th recovered by the Mackay-Bennett; George's was the 294th.
 Hudson's body was transported to Chesterville, Ontario, to be buried in the family plot in Maple Ridge Cemetery.

 Alice and Trevor were met in New York City by Hudson's brother, George, who, along with his wife, Lillian, took custody of the now orphaned Trevor.
-He died on August 7, 1929, at age 18 of food poisoning.
+He died on 7 August 1929, at age 18 of food poisoning.
 He was buried beside Hudson.

 Claim by Helen Loraine Kramer to be Loraine Allison

-In 1940, a woman named Helen Loraine Kramer claimed that she was Loraine Allison and that, at the last minute, her parents gave her up to a man calling himself Hyde (whose identity she said to be that of shipbuilder Thomas Andrews), who raised her on a farm in the American Midwest.
+In 1940, a woman named Helen Loraine Kramer claimed that she was Loraine Allison and that, at the last minute, her parents gave her up to a man calling himself Hyde (whose identity she said to be that of the shipbuilder Thomas Andrews), who raised her on a farm in the American Midwest.
 Her claim, however, was not accepted by the Allisons.
 Eventually, she moved away, dying in 1992, and they never heard from her again.

-In December 2013, the Loraine Allison Identification Project announced results of mitochondrial DNA testing performed on a sample donated by a female-line descendant of Kramer, and descendants of the Allisons.
+In December 2013, the Loraine Allison Identification Project announced results of mitochondrial DNA testing performed on a sample donated by a female-line descendant of Kramer and descendants of the Allisons.
 The test was performed by DNA Diagnostics Center, a facility accredited by the American Society of Crime Laboratory Directors.
 The results were negative, demonstrating that no genetic relationship existed between Kramer and the Allisons.